Previous dayMarch 27, 2026Next day

 22.3 km---✓ ReviewedUSGS →

-On March 27, 2026, worldwide seismic activity registered a magnitude 2.4 earthquake 68 km SE of Adak, Alaska at 20:13 UTC.
-This was a shallow crustal earthquake, focused at 22.3 km depth.
+At 20:13 UTC on March 27, 2026, a magnitude 2.4 tremor occurred 68 km SE of Adak, Alaska.
+The hypocenter lay at 22.3 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 51.390°, -176.018°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 51.390°N, -176.018°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27